Subscribe to Newsletter

 What attributes should a good leader have?

 Leadership is a topic we talk a lot about.
 A good leader in this industry needs strong technical skills, alongside an ability to lead through influence.
 All of our work happens through partners – internal partners and the external partners who develop the products.
 We continue to work with the original developers.
 Leadership and collaboration skills allow you to do that effectively, and in a way that enables you to learn from them as you drive a particular program forward.
 Being able to manage those relationships is very important.
-As a nonprofit, we need pretty tight caps on our budget, so making sure that we're working as effectively as possible is critical.
+As a nonprofit, we have pretty tight caps on our budget, so making sure that we're working as effectively as possible is critical.

 How do leadership positions at big pharma companies differ from the nonprofit arena?